Our Staff

 Dylan Maybee

-Junior Playworker - KIN Village
+Junior Playworker – KIN Family Programs

 Dylan enjoys being outdoors and has learnt a lot about nature through Scouts.
 Growing up around water he loves boating, water skiing and stand-up paddle boarding.
 Dylan really enjoys being a role model for younger children and believes that Educated by Nature will provide him further opportunity to do so while also helping them learn to explore and appreciate the outdoors in a fun environment.